 The MASTER OUT from the TM-6 PRO can be accessed from Ableton Live individually as well, but then you would need to route out the triggered sounds from the TM-6 PRO via your headphones out.
 In some cases this could make sense but for this case you need to make sure that other surces like the inbuild “REV” (Reverb) effect of the TM-6 PRO is set to “OFF” in the “OTHER OUTPUT ASSIGN” section in your TM-6 PRO.

 I personally trigger all my drum sounds inside Ableton Live, as I am much more flexible here in sound design and sound changes.
 If you interested in how this works please check out my course on that subject.

 Changing Kit-Sounds on TM-6 PRO from within Ableton Live

-Another great way to integrate the TM-6 PRO with Ableton Live is to use my kit changer Max for Live device, which lets you automate changes of sounds on the TM-6 PRO from within Ableton Live.
+Another great way to integrate the TM-6 PRO with Ableton Live is to use my kit changer M4L device.
+It lets you automate changes of sounds on the TM-6 PRO from within Ableton Live.
 You can find out more about this topic HERE.